 - ask them how they are going with assessment preparation in the chat room

-- refer then to support resources (particularly helpful to students during the submission phase):
+- Refer them to support resources (particularly helpful to students during the submission phase):

 - the FLO Student Helpdesk should they have any problems (contact details and opening hours).
 This may affect when they submit their assignments – for immediate help, they must phone or email the Helpdesk during opening hours

 - the Support materials for students FLO site (particularly Assignments), linked in the Help and support pull-down menu in the grey toolbar in FLO.
-This site has videos and text documents that explain how to use FLO.
-As a teacher, it is worth knowing what is in this site so you can field student questions.
-However, you can also refer them to the Student Helpdesk.
+(As a teacher, it is worth knowing what is in this site so you can field student questions.
+You can also refer them to the FLO Student Helpdesk)

 Manage assignment submissions